-Dual enrollment: A program through which high school students may enroll in college courses while still enrolled in high school.
-Students are not required to apply for admission Early action plan: An admission plan that allows students to apply and be notified of an admission decision well in advance of the regular notification dates.
+Dual enrollment: Refers to high school students enrolled in college courses for credit.
+In accordance with IPEDS, student performance is recorded on a college transcript and pc Early action plan: An admission plan that allows students to apply and be notified of an admission decision well in advance of the regular notification dates.
 If admitted, the can Early admission: A policy under which students who have not completed high school are admitted and enroll full time in college, usually after completion of their junior year.

-Early decision plan: A plan that permits students to apply and be notified of an admission decision (and financial aid offer if applicable) well in advance of the regular notificatic English as a Second Language (ESL): A course of study designed specifically for students whose native language is not English.
+Early decision plan: A plan that permits students to apply and be notified of an admission decision (and financial aid offer if applicable) well in advance of the regular notification English as a Second Language (ESL): A course of study designed specifically for students whose native language is not English.

-Exchange student program-domestic: Any arrangement between a student and a college that permits study for a semester or more at another college in the United States with External degree program: A program of study in which students earn credits toward a degree through independent study, college courses, proficiency examinations, and person Extracurricular activities (as admission factor): Special consideration in the admissions process given for participation in both school and nonschool-related activities of inters First-time student: A student attending any institution for the first time at the level enrolled.
+Exchange student program-domestic: Any arrangement between a student and a college that permits study for a semester or more at another college in the United States with External degree program: A program of study in which students earn credits toward a degree through independent study, college courses, proficiency examinations, and person Extracurricular activities (as admission factor): Special consideration in the admissions process given for participation in both school and nonschool-related activities of inter First-time student: A student attending any institution for the first time at the level enrolled.
 Includes students enrolled in the fall term who attended a postsecondary institution First-time, first-year student: A student attending any institution for the first time at the undergraduate level.
-Includes students enrolled in the fall term who attended college for First-year student: A student who has completed less than the equivalent of 1 full year of undergraduate work; that is, less than 30 semester hours (in a 120-hour degree progran \New student orientation: Orientation addressing the academic, social, emotional, and intellectual issues involved in beginning college.
-May be a few hours or a few days in lenge Full-time student (undergraduate): A student enrolled for 12 or more semester credits, 12 or more quarter credits, or 24 or more clock hours a week each term.
+Includes students enrolled in the fall term who attended college fo First-year student: A student who has completed less than the equivalent of 1 full year of undergraduate work; that is, less than 30 semester hours (in a 120-hour degree prograr Food and housing (charges)-on campus: Assume double occupancy in institutional housing and 19 meals per week (or maximum meal plan).

+Full-time student (undergraduate): A student enrolled for 12 or more semester credits, 12 or more quarter credits, or 24 or more clock hours a week each term.